Teaching with Zoom

 Faculty, instructors, and TAs can use Zoom to hold class sessions or office hours remotely.
 The Zoom video conferencing tool is integrated with CourseWorks and is accessible from a computer and mobile device.

 First, create a Zoom basic account at http://columbiauniversity.zoom.us by selecting the Sign In button.
-Second, after your basic account is created, upgrade to a Zoom Pro account, which removes the limitations of a Zoom Basic account, by submitting a ticket to CUIT.

 The Zoom software is available for Mac, Windows, and mobile devices.
 The Zoom download center at zoom.us/download provides links for all your devices.